 The Problem Documentation Upload Utility or PUTDOC Utility may be used when sending data directly from a z/OS system.
 The FTP command may be used when sending data from any platform.
 Use of the Secure Diagnostic Data Upload Utility (SDDUU) is not recommended for z/OS data sets, but may be used for relevant data from other platforms.

 - Period (.)

 This utility provides an alternative interface to FTP that integrates the TERSE function and (optional) file encryption.
 But the main benefit is for larger files (such as Stand-Alone Dumps) in that it will break up the original file into multiple pieces that are processed in parallel.
 This can result in a significantly reduced elapsed time when transferring data to z/OS support, which may be an important consideration when dealing with critical outages.

 If the system is running z/OS 1.13, see the MVS Diagnosis: Tools and Service Aids manual for directions on how to use this utility.
 For earlier releases, see the IBM z/OS Problem Documentation Upload Utility page for directions to install and use this utility.

 Using the PUTDOC Utility

 The PUTDOC utility may be used for the placement of documentation on the server.
 The latest version can be obtained using the

-PUTDOC under the Tools and Utilities column.
+z/OS Support and Downloads site.
 The minimum level recommended is version 3, which was available September, 2003; the most recent version is 5.21 from April, 2008.
 Please specify TO(EMEA), which is the preferred location.